Assistant Professor of Biology

 Ph.D., Integrative Biology, University of South Florida, 2019

 B.S., Ecology, Evolution, and Organismal Biology, Saint Louis University, 2014

 I received my PhD in Integrative Biology at the University of South Florida, where I examined the impact of temperature on the human parasite Schistosoma mansoni and its intermediate snail host, Biomphalaria glabrata.
 I also conducted research using microbial source tracking (MST) to identify sources of fecal contamination in impacted water bodies in central Florida.
-Currently, I am is a Postdoctoral Fellow with the FIRST program at Emory.
-I am interested in working with Drs.
-Civitello and Levy (Rollins School of Public Health) to develop environmental DNA sampling methods for detecting schistosomiasis in aquatic habitats.
-In my free time, I enjoy weight lifting, cooking, eating, and traveling!
+Currently, I am an IRACDA/FIRST Fellow and am teaching at Morehouse College.
+I am also working on a project with Drs.
+Civitello and Matthew Freeman (Rollins School of Public Health) to characterize the epidemiological impact of human-cattle hybrid schistosomes in Tanzania.
+In my free time, I enjoy weightlifting, cooking, eating, reading, and traveling!
 To learn more, please visit my website: https://karenanguyen.wixsite.com/khnguyen

 Ph.D.
 Class of 2016